 Isaiah 1:11-17, KJV

 Isn't that quite amazing?
-The ancient Israelites were going through all of the right motions of pretending to be a holy sanctified people with all of their special feast days and Sabbath observations; they were making long prayers to God; they were offering their morning and evening sacrifices; they were getting together and having their solemn meetings; and the Lord was utterly sick of it.
+The ancient Israelites were going through all of the right motions of pretending to be a holy sanctified people with all of their special feast days and Sabbath observations.
+They were making long prayers to God.
+They were offering their morning and evening sacrifices.
+They were getting together and having their solemn meetings.
+Yet the Lord was utterly sick of it.
 He didn't want to have anything to do with it.
 In fact, He even went so far as to say that He didn't even want to hear their prayers because they stunk in His nostrils.
-Their prayers were no longer a sweet-smelling incense to Him; they had become a foul odor which nauseated Him.
+Their prayers were no longer a sweet-smelling incense to Him.
+They had become a foul odor which nauseated Him.
 How much those verses remind me of so many modern church-goers who also go through the motions of pretending to be Christian, while they live their daily lives in hypocrisy and deep sin, and collectively do things to other nations of the world, which a Christian people simply should not do!

-The point is, being as we Christians are covered by the New Testament Covenant, or agreement if you prefer, we are no longer bound by the bondage of the Old Testament Law as the pre-Christian era Israelites were.
-As I explain in quite a few other articles, such as in "The Royal Law: Thou Shalt Love", Jesus came to free us from dependence upon the Law.
+The point is, being as we Christians are covered by the New Testament Covenant -- or agreement if you prefer -- we are no longer bound by the bondage of the Old Testament Law -- that is, the 613 mitzvoth -- as the pre-Christian era Israelites were.
+As I explain in quite a few other articles, such as in "The Royal Law: Thou Shalt Love", Jesus came to free us from dependence upon the Law for our Salvation.
 That is why in explaining these things to the Law-observing Jews of His time, He said such things as the following:

 ". . .
 If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free . . .
 If the Son therefore shall make you free, ye shall be free indeed."

 John 8:31-32, 36, KJV